xhajnal/DiPS_deploy/DiPS_Tool/README.txt

 ## INSTALL

 ### Setting files
-copy the package and unwrap it in the desired location, e.g. home Now, please, open the command line the location of the unwrapped package
+copy the package and unwrap it in /home/tacas21
+Now, please, open the command line the location of the unwrapped package